General Software Information, Policies and Guidelines

 Where do I start?

-Software license agreements and purchases are initiated by submitting the Software and Hosted Solution Checklist form.
+If a bid process is not required and you know the software to purchase, or if you have identified a software solution through a bid process, you may proceed with a purchase process.
+Software license agreement reviews and purchases are initiated by submitting the Software and Hosted Solution Checklist form.
 The submission of the form initiates the Software Procurement Process.
 If the software is intended for academic or research purposes, the purchasing department is encouraged to complete and submit a Purchase Requisition to the Purchasing Department at the same time the Software and Hosted Solution Checklist is submitted.
 Please note that software procurement and use must be compliant with Policy #870 Software Regulations, so a good place to start is with the reading of that policy.
 Before purchasing software, the unit should have a plan for software administration and support.
 Please note that UTS seeks to follow industry best practices described as IT Asset Management best practices.

 Software is purchased using university Purchase Requisition or SOP processes.
 Purchase Orders (from Purchase Requisitions) and SOPs contain university terms and conditions.
 Software purchases on P-Cards are an exception that requires additional UTS review, in some cases involving Legal Affairs and Risk Management offices because P-Card purchases do not contain university terms and conditions.
 Software is not a reimbursable expense for the same reason.

 Who is Involved in my Software Procurement Process and License Acquisition?

 We recommend that departments considering technology purchases should involve UTS as soon as possible in their project.
 Departmental budget managers should be involved early in the process.
 Depending on the type of software license involved, Purchasing, Risk Management and Legal Affairs may also be involved in your licensing process.
 Data Stewards, defined in university policy #860 Information Security, may be involved.
 In particular, note that standard purchasing approval limits apply to the purchase of any software solution.

 In particular, UTS must be involved under these conditions: